celo-org/react-celo/guides/migrate-to-v4.md

 `yarn remove @celo-tools/use-contractkit`

-or

 ## Step 2

-Install @celo/react-celo and at least version 2 of @celo/contractkit
+Install @celo/react-celo and at least version 2.0.0 of @celo/contractkit

 `yarn add @celo/react-celo @celo/contractkit@latest`

-_If your app directly imports any other @celo sdks such as @celo/utils update them as well_
+_If your app directly imports any other @celo sdks such as @celo/utils, @celo/wallet-\*\*, update them to 2.0.0 as well_

 ## Step 3